 Dental bonds typically last anywhere between 4-8 years.
 This varies based on the location of the bond, the care taken after the procedure, and your diet.
 Patients who tend to eat hard or chewy food often may find that this extra pressure on the bond can effect the lifespan of a bond.

-Can dental bonding be preformed on front teeth?
+Can I get dental bonding on front teeth?

-Yes dental bonding can be preformed on front teeth.
+Yes, your dentist can preform bonding treatment on your front teeth.
 Bonding is a very strong option to treat many tooth repairs.
-Bonds are not recommended for treating major tooth problems.
+However, we do not recommend bonding for major tooth problems.

-Bonds applied to teeth cannot be whitened.
-They are colored matched so they are the exact same color as your tooth when you originally had the bond put in.
+No, your dentist can not whiten bonds that are already on your teeth.
+Color-matched dental bonding remains the exact same color as your tooth when you originally had the bond put in.
 If you whiten your teeth after getting a bond, keep in mind that the bond will not whiten with your natural teeth.

 Schedule A Dental Exam & Tooth Bonding Consultation

 Want to find out if tooth bonding is right for you?
-Call Dr. Greg Reece and the staff at Dentistry of the Queen City at 704.486.8911 for comfortable and comprehensive care.
+Call Dr. Reece and your team at Dentistry of the Queen City at 704-486-8911 for comfortable and thorough dental care in Mallard Creek.
 You can also request a dental exam and consultation on our website.
 Dr. Reece and his professional team aim to provide high-quality treatment to patients of all ages.